cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 ### Execve

-At last we can finnaly call execve:
+At last we can finally call execve:
 ```C
 SYNOPSIS
        #include <unistd.h>